-- 1) The EPDP Team recommends that the Registrar MUST provide an email address or a web form to facilitate email communication with the relevant contact, but MUST NOT identify the contact email address or the contact itself, unless as per Recommendation #6, the Registered Name Holder has provided consent for the publication of its email address. - 2) The EPDP Team recommends Registrars MUST maintain Log Files, which shall not contain any Personal Information, and which shall contain confirmation that a relay of the communication between the requestor and the Registered Name Holder has occurred, not including the origin, recipient, or content of the message.
+1) The EPDP Team recommends that the Registrar MUST provide an email address or a web form to facilitate email communication with the relevant contact, but MUST NOT identify the contact email address or the contact itself, unless as per Recommendation #6, the Registered Name Holder has provided consent for the publication of its email address.

+2) The EPDP Team recommends Registrars MUST maintain Log Files, which shall not contain any Personal Information, and which shall contain confirmation that a relay of the communication between the requestor and the Registered Name Holder has occurred, not including the origin, recipient, or content of the message.
 Such records will be available to ICANN for compliance purposes, upon request.
-Nothing in this recommendation should be construed to prevent the registrar from taking reasonable and appropriate action to prevent the abuse of the registrar contact process.40
+Nothing in this recommendation should be construed to prevent the registrar from taking reasonable and appropriate action to prevent the abuse of the registrar contact process.

-Note, during the deliberations, some EPDP Team members raised the issue of web forms and potential issues with the use of such web forms.
+\Note, during the Phase 2A deliberations, some EPDP Team members raised the issue of web forms and potential issues with the use of such web forms.
 It was noted that even though the option of a web form is part of EPDP Phase 1 recommendation #13, this requirement is the same as in the Temporary Specification which has been in force since 25 May 2018.
-Consultations with ICANN org indicated that web forms have not been a significant source of complaints nor has this been raised as an issue in the context of the Implementation Review Team which is tasked to implement the phase 1 recommendation.41 Some members are of the view that even if there are issues, these are not within scope for the EPDP Team to address, considering its limited remit.
+Consultations with ICANN org indicated that web forms have not been a significant source of complaints nor has this been raised as an issue in the context of the Implementation Review Team which is tasked to implement the phase 1 recommendation.
+44 Some members are of the view that even if there are issues, these are not within scope for the EPDP Team to address, considering its limited remit.
 The EPDP Team was not able to come to an agreement on how to proceed on this topic.
-Nevertheless, if further evidence concerning issues with web forms is received during the public comment period as well as specific proposals for why and how the issues identified should be addressed, the EPDP Team will, at a minimum, pass on this information to the GNSO Council and ICANN org (e.g., to be relayed to the Phase I IRT) to see if/how the issues identified can be further considered.
-This could result in the GNSO Council directing further policy work on this topic, or the Phase I IRT or ICANN org looking into this subject.